martiabr/putti-plotter-plot/spacestation/README.md

 - [ ] Capsule: add equal distant normal lines, e.g. a module with two equal distant lines is quite distinctive.
 - [ ] Antenna: actual little dish on the rod
 - [ ] DockSimple: trapezoid
+- [ ] Inflatable: normal lines with slight bend, just use ellipse arc
 - [ ] Connector: long construction beam type
 - [ ] Connector: flat part in middle, so it goes in on both sides and has a long narrow "capsule" in the middle
 - [ ] other solar panel arm variations